Legends of Runeterra: Noxus Region Guide

 We’ve written a separate article on our Master player’s first impressions on Swain so be sure to check that out to learn more about him!

-Noxus is getting a lot of good things this set.
+Noxus received a lot of good things this set.
 Unlike other regions, they aren’t getting any brand new keywords.

 Instead, they’re getting better tools to help them accomplish what they were already trying to do with even more relentless burn damage and potent removal options.